jprzimba/romsdownload/README.md

  ROMS Download is a software designed so that users can download game ROMS from a website called [ROMS Pedia](https://www.romspedia.com).

+### Purpose
+Learn and improve my skills using the C# programming language.

 ### Preview
 ![Game List](images/01.png)
 ![Download List](images/02.png)